 For the very impatient only: follow the brief installation instructions in the file README.txt.
-To check for SSU rRNA sequences in the file test.fasta, you would then type "metaxa2 -i test.fasta -o test" on the command line (note that the "-g ssu" option is not mandatory for SSU sequences).
+To check for SSU rRNA sequences in the file test.fasta, you would then type "metaxa2 -i test.fasta -o test" on the command line.
 To check for LSU rRNA sequences, type "metaxa2 -i test.fasta -o test -g lsu" instead.

 For all other users: Metaxa2 accepts input in the FASTA and FASTQ formats.
 As it preprocesses the input sequences it is possible to input both aligned and unaligned FASTA files, containing both DNA and RNA sequences.
-It does not matter if the sequence data is given in lowercase or UPPERCASE letters.
-By default, Metaxa2 outputs ten files; one summary file of the entire run, one "graphical" representation of the hits, one FASTA file of all identified SSU sequences, one FASTA file for each of the six possible origins, and one file containing the predicted taxonomic origin of the extracted sequences.
+By default, Metaxa2 outputs ten files; one summary file of the entire run, one "graphical" representation of hits, one FASTA file of all identified SSU sequences, one FASTA file for each of the six possible origins, and one file containing the predicted taxonomic origin of the extracted sequences.
 To list all the available options for Metaxa2, type "metaxa2 --help".
-You can use the test fasta file that comes bundled with the software for a test run.
-This file contains 50 randomly selected SSU entries - ten of each origin - as well as 50 randomly selected LSU entries and 10 non-SSU, non-LSU sequences.
-In the simplest case, Metaxa2 is run by the command "metaxa2 -i input_file -o output".
+You can use the test.fasta file that comes bundled with the software for a test run.
+This file contains 50 randomly selected SSU entries, ten of each origin; 50 randomly selected LSU entries and 10 non-SSU, non-LSU sequences.
+In the simplest case, Metaxa2 is run by "metaxa2 -i input_file -o output".
 Below is a listing of all options Metaxa2 accepts.
 Boolean options can be turned on with "T", "true" or "1" and off using "F", "false" or "0".